2019 Hong Kong local elections: November protests and university sieges

 The protesters began to occupy major university campuses, and shut down main roads of the Tolo Highway and Cross-Harbour Tunnel next to the Chinese University of Hong Kong (CUHK) and the Hong Kong Polytechnic University (PolyU) respectively.
 The police responded heavy-handedly by storming into the CUHK campus, which sparked the widespread protests in various parts of Hong Kong in an attempt to divert the police's attention.
 At least 119 students were injured during the three-day siege where the police fired a record 2,330 canisters of tear gas that day all over Hong Kong, in particular at the Chinese University – the highest number in a single day since the protests began in June.

 The protests rose to all-time peak when the police began to besiege the PolyU campus on 17 November, locking down the campus at night by surrounding the main entrances to the university, and thoroughly searched everyone, including journalists, who wanted to leave.
 The police force issued a warning that anyone remaining on campus may be treated as taking part in a riot.
 Protesters called upon supporters to "rescue" more than 500 people who remained at PolyU and were unable to leave.
 Thousands of people gathered on main roads in Kowloon on 18 November in solidarity with those who remained trapped at PolyU.
 The protesters engaged in intense clashes with the police where the police officers shot 1,458 canisters of tear gas at protesters as well as 1,391 rubber bullets, 325 bean bag rounds, and 256 sponge grenades in a single day.
-The conflict resulted in 1,377 protesters being arrested in one day, the highest number throughout the protests.
+On 29 November 2019, police said that the PolyU protests had resulted in 1,377 arrests.